Parallel Computing Course Review Notes

 2.1 Concurrency and Parallelism

-Concurrency: single-machine single-core, instructions execute in parallel over time, occurring within the same time interval.
+Concurrency: Single machine single core, instructions executed in parallel over time, occurring within the same time interval.

-Parallelism: single-machine multi-core, multi-machine single/multi-core, instructions execute in parallel in space, occurring at the same moment.
+Parallelism: Single machine multi-core, multi-machine single/multi-core, instructions executed in parallel in space, occurring at the same moment.

 Parallel computing is supercomputing performed on parallel computers or distributed systems and other high-performance computing systems.
-Parallel computing can reduce the time it takes to solve a single problem, increase the scale and precision of solutions, and improve throughput, among other benefits.
+Parallel computing can reduce the time to solve a single problem, increase the scale and accuracy of solutions, and improve throughput, etc.

 2.2 Flynn’s Taxonomy

-A method for classifying parallel computing architectures based on the execution mode of instruction streams and data streams.
+A method of classifying parallel computer architectures based on the execution of instruction streams and data streams.
 Includes SISD (early serial machines), SIMD (single-core computers), MISD (rarely used), MIMD (multi-core computers, parallel);

 2.3 Amdahl’s Law